Collected by Be

 If you're in Madrid and in the mood for tapas, you might not know exactly where to go or what to taste.
 The Mercado San Miguel (metro Sol) takes away all that decision-making by providing you with a taste experience all under one roof.
 The old,...

 Calle de Cervantes, 10, 28014 Madrid, Spain

 Obviously most of the books that you find in Spain are written in the Spanish language (a no brainer, I know) but you can find lots of English ones too.
-Libros is a chain bookstore, much like Barnes & Noble back in the USA, and they always have a...
+I was looking through this store and spotted one of my favorite books there.
+I'm not talking...

 Calle de Cuchilleros, 17, 28005 Madrid, Spain

 Eat dinner like a conquistador at Restaurante Sobrino de Botin.
 The combination of its central location off Plaza Mayor and its claim to be the "Oldest Restaurant in the World" makes it charming and fun for family and friends.
 Make sure to put in...